Why America’s Least-Visited States Deserve a Spot on Your Bucket List

 If you’re into water sports, brave the Gauley River, one of the five best whitewater rivers in the world and home to a 14-foot raftable waterfall.
 If you’re into land sports, catching a football game at Mountaineer Field in Morgantown (especially at night) is one of the most unique experiences in college football.

 6. South DakotaAnnual visitors: 14.5 million

-Take the Needles Highway near Custer through fascinating rock formations, or drive literally any stretch of the Badlands to see scenery like nowhere else in the world.
+Why you should visit: South Dakota is one of the country's most beautiful states.
+It's also one of its most misunderstood.
+But once you're here, you'll discover why all those Smash Mouth fans keep coming to Sturgis every summer.
+Take a drive along the Needles Highway near Custer through fascinating rock formations, or drive literally any stretch of the Badlands to see scenery like nowhere else in the world.
 Custer State Park is one of the few places in America where a buffalo in the road can cause a traffic jam; the annual Buffalo Roundup takes place here, when thousands thunder through the park as rangers round them up for medical checks and counts.

 SD's roadside attractions are also among the quirkiest in America.
-Take I-90 east from the Black Hills and you’ll pass ghost towns, a dinosaur sculpture park, the famous Wall Drug Store and the World’s Only Corn Palace in Mitchell.
+Take I-90 east from the Black Hills and you’ll pass ghost towns, a dinosaur sculpture park, the famous Wall Drug, and the World’s Only Corn Palace in Mitchell.
 You’ll end up in Sioux Falls, one of those small cities that feels a hell of a lot bigger than it is, and a great place to spend a weekend.